-If you have credit issues and need a vehicle, its age and mileage, among other things, is important to lenders.
+If you have credit issues and need a vehicle, its age and mileage, among other things, are important to lenders.
 This means you probably won't be able to finance an older model with very high miles.
+High-mileage vehicles aren't always the best investment, but there are times when buying a high-mileage car isn't a bad idea.

 Age and Mileage Questions